-The Institute for Constitutional History is pleased to announce a spring seminar for advanced graduate students and junior faculty.
-This year’s seminar is entitled:
+The Institute for Constitutional History is pleased to announce another seminar for advanced graduate students and junior faculty:

 There is no tuition or other charge for this seminar, though participants will be expected to acquire the assigned books on their own.

 The Institute for Constitutional History (ICH) is the nation’s premier institute dedicated to ensuring that future generations of Americans understand the substance and historical development of the U.S. Constitution.
 Located at the New York Historical Society and the George Washington University Law School, the Institute is co-sponsored by the American Historical Association, the Organization of American Historians, and the American Political Science Association.
 The Association of American Law Schools is a cooperating entity.
 ICH prepares junior scholars and college instructors to convey to their readers and students the important role the Constitution has played in shaping American society.
 ICH also provides a national forum for the preparation and dissemination of humanistic, interdisciplinary scholarship on American constitutional history.